 How does SEO and website accessibility overlap?

 Today, more than 53 million American adults are reported to have some physical challenge or disability.
 That’s the reason why website accessibility is becoming a popular trend today.
 Although search engine leaders such as Google promotes the SEO advantages of using to the web accessibility best practices, several websites don’t address the requirements of people with physical, visual or cognitive impairments.
-Today, most business owners are putting the web accessibility best practices into good use to enhance their website SEO.
+Today, most business owners are putting web accessibility best practices to good use to enhance their website SEO.

 SEO and website accessibility in today’s IoT-era

-Even the users carry out their research concerning Smartphone devices when they visit a store, through user-generated content or ads.
-They carry more research by browsing through multiple videos and reading original articles, product demonstrations, and reviews on tablet or laptop devices.
+Even users carry out their research concerning Smartphone devices when they visit a store, through user-generated content or ads.
+They carry out more research by browsing through multiple videos and reading original articles, product demonstrations, and reviews on tablet or laptop devices.
 While offering an omnichannel experience can boost customer engagement, an absence of accessibility can make users with disabilities not notice some of the crucial data.
-It is the reason why several brands today are working to gain more consumer attention, by providing user-friendly and simple-to-navigate web pages and perceptive interfaces that allows the users to come across an important content easier and faster.
+It is the reason why several brands today are working to gain more consumer attention, by providing user-friendly and simple-to-navigate web pages and perceptive interfaces that allows users to come across important content easier and faster.
 To ensure that you are successful in making a website accessible, you can resort to an accessibility site checker.

 The way SEO and website accessibility syncs in